jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 The semantics/requirements as they relate to common arguments:

 * start-time/end-time/duration
-    * If none are specified then the start time is now, the end time is never, and the duration is infinity
+    * If none are specified then the start time is now, the end time is never, and the duration is infinity.
-    * Only two of the three are allowed on any given command and the third is derived from the equation end-time = start-time + duration
+    * Only two of the three are allowed on any given command and the third is derived from the equation end-time = start-time + duration.
-    * If only start time is specified then end-time is never and duration is infinity
+    * If only start time is specified then end-time is never and duration is infinity.
-    * If only end time is specified then start-time is now and duration is derived
+    * If only end time is specified then start-time is now and duration is derived.
-    * If only duration is specified then start-time is now and end-time is derived
+    * If only duration is specified then start-time is now and end-time is derived.
 * response_requested
     * If absent or not explicitly set in an OpenC2 Command, then a Consumer MUST respond the same as response_type `complete`.